froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 We build a AdaBoost model from scratch using the above dataset.
 We use the default values from in [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html), that is we use Decision Trees as underlying models with a maximum depth of three.
 In this post, however, we will focus on AdaBoost and not on the development of the Decision Trees.
 To understand the details on how to develop a Decision Tree for a regression task, please refer to the separate articles [Decision Trees - Explained]({{< ref "/posts/classical_ml/decision_trees.md">}}) or [Decision Trees for Regression - Example]({{< ref "/posts/classical_ml/decision_tree_regression_example.md">}}).

 We start with asigning weights to each sample.
-Initially, the weights are all equal to $\frac{1}{N}$, whith $N$ the number of data samples, that is in our case the initial weights are $0.1$ for all samples.
+Initially, the weights are all equal to $\frac{1}{N}$, with $N$ the number of data samples, that is in our case the initial weights are $0.1$ for all samples.

 ![adaboost_reg_first_tree_weights](/images/adaboost/ab_example_reg_first_tree_weights.png)
-*The dataset with weights asigned to each sample.*
+*The dataset with weights assigned to each sample.*

 We now fit a Decision Tree with maximum depth of three to this dataset.